 - Insufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in essence 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C transformed into an old-school icebox.
+Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in essence 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C transformed into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 It is important that the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or drapes.
+Open all the registers completely and confirm that they are not obstructed by furniture or curtains.

 - Call Peitz Service Experts.
 The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a pricey repair.
 When your air conditioner freezes over it can lead to damage to the compressor.
-Replacing your compressor could cost as much as a downpayment on a high efficiency model.
-Actually, many homeowners are forced to choose between installing a new system vs repairing the damaged unit.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
+Actually, many homeowners are forced to decide between installing a new system vs repairing the damaged unit.
 If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of having a less expensive emergency.
-Your technician will advise you of the exact cause and how to avoid the issue from happening again.
+Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.